 The Owner Says

 If you want to camp in The Black Forest this is the place to be!
-Our lovely little campsite is located in the middle of a breathtaking scenery, quiet and peaceful, infact most mornings the only sound are the neighbouring mountain brooks “Enz” and “Hirschbach” and a local church bells.
-In our both sanitary houses we like to offer clean showers and washing facilities.
+Our lovely little campsite is located in the middle of a breathtaking scenery, quiet and peaceful, infact most mornings the only sound are the neighbouring mountain brooks “Enz” and “Hirschbach”.

 For families but also for all others the car-free tent field is perfect.
 It is accessed over a little wooden bridge that crosses a crystal stream.
 Being completely free of cars it is an excellent place for small children to run around without worrying about them.
 There is also a small play area at the bottom of the tent field where children can play safely.
 The little brook and its nice spot to play is no more than a few inches deep.
 If you don't want water slides etc. but prefer nature, this is the one for you!
 Otherwise the area with caravans, campers and few tents is well laid out and spots defined by small hedges and shrubs.
-Furthermore there are 2 apartments at the campsite and three wooden cabins if you should have lost your tent or caravan.
+Furthermore there are two wooden cabins near the tent field and one at the caravan site if you should have lost your tent or caravan.

-As for the village and surrounding area it's wonderful, excellent bakery, beer shop with a large selection of beers and wine, a butchers, a well equipped mini market and plenty of other shops and good restaurants within walking distance (100 – 300 m).
-Make sure you visit the nice cafés in Enzklösterle for some Black Forest Gateau, best cakes you will EVER have!
+As for the village and surrounding area it's wonderful, excellent bakery, beer shop with a large selection of beers and wine, a butchers, a well equipped mini market and good restaurants within walking distance (100 – 300 m).
+Make sure you visit a nice café in Enzklösterle for some Black Forest Gateau, best cakes you will EVER have!

 The hiking and biking trails start from our campsite and extend for hundreds of miles (literally!).
 Our area is beautiful, there are so many things to see and do, especially when you love nature.
 We would like to give you a whole heap of leaflets for things to do in the northern Black Forest, at no time you should not think what to do next.
-There are numerous possibilities of leisure-time activities nearby e.g. the spa gardens with adventure mini golfpark (400m), forest climbing garden (600m), red deer park (800m), primeval forest (2 km), giant toboggan run (5 km), nature park information center and high altitude moors (8 km).
-With your free obligatory travel pass (the Black Forest guest card) you can easily reach Bad Wildbad (12 km, with thermal spa, funicular, tree top path), as well as Freudenstadt, Karlsruhe and even the new Black Forest National Park along the Black Forest Panoramic Mountain-Road nearby Baden-Baden.
+There are numerous possibilities of leisure-time activities nearby e.g. the spa gardens with adventure mini golfpark (400m) and a large childrens playground (200 m), forest climbing garden (600m), red deer park (800m), primeval forest (2 km), giant toboggan run (5 km), nature park information center and high altitude moors (8 km).
+With your free obligatory travel pass (the Black Forest guest card) you can easily reach Bad Wildbad (12 km, with thermal spa, funicular, tree top path, suspension bridge), as well as Freudenstadt, Karlsruhe and even the new Black Forest National Park along the Black Forest Panoramic Mountain-Road nearby Baden-Baden.

 Don't think twice – the Müllerwiese is worth a visit.